All Products

 Position to Match Regular Expression

-• Regular Expression To Match First Line: If you select this option, the regular expression that you specify is used to match the first line of a log entry.
-The unmatched lines are collected as a part of the log entry until the maximum number of lines that you specify is reached.
+• Regular Expression to Match First Line: Uses a regular expression to match the first line of a log entry.
+Unmatched lines are considered part of the current log entry until the maximum number of lines is reached.

 Regular Expression